lnemsick-simp/pupmod-simp-libkv/Design.md

 from using `File` resources with the `source` set to `File` resources with `content` set to the output of `libkv::get(xxx)``.

+* `pki` and `krb5` Classes conversions are independent.
-* `krb5` keytabs are binary data which may require use of Puppet Binary() operations.
+* `krb5` keytabs are binary data which may be a problem in Puppet 5.

-  * TODO Understand how get binary data persisted in a `File` resource.
-    `Binary` and `binary_file` are supposed to facilitate that, but they have bugs and the fixes may not be in Puppet 5.
-See regression discussion and the end of tickets.puppetlabs.com/browse/PUP-3600.
+  * See discussions in tickets.puppetlabs.com/browse/PUP-9110,
-    and tickets.pupopetlabs.com/browse/PUP-9110
+    tickets.puppetlabs.com/browse/PUP-3600, and
+    tickets.puppetlabs.com/browse/SERVER-1082.

-* It may make sense to allow users to opt into these changes with a new `libkv` class parameter.
+* It may make sense to allow users to opt into these changes via a new `libkv` class parameter.

+  * Class code would contain both ways of managing File content.
+  * User could fall back to non-libkv mechanisms if any unexpected problems were encountered.

 * It may be worthwhile to have a `simp_options::libkv` parameter to enable use of libkv wherever it is used in SIMP modules.
 * May want to provide a migration script that users can run to import existing secrets into the key/value store prior to enabling this option.

-## libkv Function API
+## Design

+### Changes from Version 0.6.X

+Major design/API changes since version 0.6.X are as follows:

+* Simplified the libkv function API to be more appropriate for end users.

+  * Atomic functions and their helpers have been removed.
+The software communicating with a specific key/value store is assumed to affect atomic operations in a manner appropriate for that backend.
+  * Each function that had a '_v1' signature (dispatch) has been rewritten to combine the single Hash parameter signature and the '_v1' signature.
+The new signature has all required parameters plus an optional Hash.
+This change makes the required parameters explicit to the end user (e.g., a `put` operation requires a `key` and a `value`) and leverages parameter validation provided natively by Puppet.

+* Redesigned global Hiera configuration to support more complex libkv deployment scenarios.
+The limited libkv Hiera configuration, `libkv::url` and `libkv::auth`, has been replace with a Hash `libkv::options`, that allows users to specify the following:

+  * global libkv options
+  * any number of backends along with configuration specific to each
+  * which backend is to be used by default
+  * which backend to use for specific catalog resources (e.g., specific Classes, all Defines of a specific type, specific Defines).

+* Standardized error handling

+  * Each backend plugin operation corresponding to a libkv function must return a results Hash in lieu of raising an exception.
+  * The plugin adapter must catch any exceptions not handled by the plugin software and convert to a failed-operation results Hash.
+This includes failure to load the plugin software (e.g., if an externally-provided plugin has malformed Ruby.)
+  * Each libkv function must raise an exception with the error message provided by the failed-operation results Hash, by default.
+When configured to 'softfail', instead, each function must log the error message and return an appropriate failed value.

+### libkv Puppet Functions

-### Overview
+#### Overview

 libkv Puppet functions provide access to a key/value store from an end-user perspective.
 This means the API provides simple operations and does not expose the complexities of concurrency.
-So, a manifest simply calls functions which, by default, either work or fail.
-No complex logic needs to be built into a manifest.
+So, Puppet code simply calls functions which, by default, either work or fail.
+No complex logic needs to be built into that code.

-For cases in which it may be appropriate for a manifest to handle error cases, itself, instead of failing a catalog compilation, the libkv Puppet function API does allow each function to be executed in a `softfail` mode.
+For cases in which it may be appropriate for Puppet code to handle error cases itself, instead of failing a catalog compilation, the libkv Puppet function API does allow each function to be executed in a `softfail` mode.
 The `softfail` mode can also be set globally for a specific backend.
-When `softfail` mode is enabled, each function will return a result object that indicates whether the operation succeeded, and, for retrieval operations, an appropriate null/empty value.
+When `softfail` mode is enabled, each function will return a result object even when the operation failed.

-This simple API only works if the complexity of key/value modifying operations is pushed to the backend plugins.

-  * The plugins are expected to provide atomic key-modifying operations automatically, wherever possible, using backend-specific lock/or atomic operations mechanisms.
-  * A plugin may choose to cache data for key quering operations, keeping in mind each plugin instance only remains active for the duration of the catalog instance (compile).
-  * Each plugin may choose to offer a retry option, to minimize failed catalog compiles when connectivity to its remote backend is spotty.

-### libkv Options Configuration
+Each function body will affect the operation requested by doing the following:

+* validate parameters beyond what is provided by Puppet
+* lookup global backend configuration in Hiera
+* merge the global backend configuration with specific backend configuration provided in options passed to the function (specific configuration takes priority)
+* load and instantiate the plugin adapter, if it has not already been loaded
+* delegate operations to that adapter
+* return the results or raise, as appropriate

+#### Common Function Options

-Each libkv Puppet function will have an optional `options` Hash parameter.
+Each libkv Puppet function will have an optional `backend_options` Hash parameter.
 This parameter can be used to specify global libkv options and/or the specific backend to use (with or without backend-specific configuration).
 This Hash will be merged with the configuration found in the `libkv::options`` Hiera